 One more thing.
 A reader recently asked my opinion on using plastic jars to hold EO concoctions.
 While I prefer to use glass, I often use small 1/2 and 1 ounce jars for my ointments salves.
 They are inexpensive, easy to clean, leak proof and unbreakable when tossed into a day pack, pocket, or handbag.

 For longer term storage of six months or more, sure, use glass.
 But for my thinking, plastic is fine for day to day use.
 It really is a matter of preference.

 Below you will find the items mentioned in today’s article.

 Essential Oils for your Healing Vapor Rub: By now you know that I favor the oils from Spark Naturals.
 They are the highest quality, reasonably priced, and no membership fees or dues are required to get the lowest price.
 Here are the oils in the Healing Vapor Rub recipe: Eucalyptus, Peppermint, Rosemary, and Cedarwood.

 When ordering from Spark Naturals, you will get an extra 10% off when you use the code BACKDOORSURVIVAL at checkout.

 NOW Foods Essential Oils: I use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
-On the other hand, NOW Foods has decent essential oils at a budget price plus they can be purchased at Amazon.com.
+On the other hand, NOW Foods has decent essential oils at a budget price.
 Here is link directly to the NOW Foods Cedarwood Oil

 Cuisinart Smart Stick Hand Blender: Totally non-prepper centric but to be honest, last year I gifted myself with this stick blender and I love it!